The Ontario Society of Artists

 - To provide continuity, the Chair of the New Members Nominating Committee will serve as a member of the following year’s committee, in a role other than as chair.

-Revision to Article 6 part (b) accepted by membership at the General meeting on June 14, 2009
+Revision to Article 6 part (b) accepted by membership at the General meeting in 2018

 - Any artist residing in Ontario may apply for membership.

 - The Society will publish annually an invitation for membership, and applicants shall provide representative examples of their work and other materials as specified in the published invitation.